Gregovate/MSB-Production-Database-Project/Docs/building_preview_howto.md

   - Font: Helvetica.
 Minimum Font Size 18pt BOLD 24pt Bold is better
   - Do not use **Channel Names!**, these will appear in the Field Wiring Chart
   - If you add **Channel Names** and the channels change over time, the wiring diagram will need to be updated!
+  - As long as the preview background path does not change, the background is updateable as long as the path and file name remains the same.
+No need to edit the preview.
 6. Repeat until you have all the displays defined.
 7. Save the file as `G:\Shared drives\Display Folders\Stage Folder\